List of United States Navy amphibious warfare ships: Landing Ship Dock (LSD)

 The LSD came as a result of a British requirement during World War II for a vessel that could carry large landing craft across the seas at speed.
-The design was developed and built in the US for the Royal Navy and the US Navy.
-The first LSDs could carry 36 LCM at 16 kn in a flooding well deck, the first ships with this capability.
-After the war they were modified with the addition of a temporary superdeck over the well deck; this could support helicopter operations, carry vehicles, or be removed for outsized cargo.
+The design was developed and built in the US for the Royal Navy and the US Navy, with the US Navy originally classifying these ships as Mechanized artillery transports (APM), then changing them to LSDs.
+The first LSDs could carry 36 Landing Craft Mechanized (LCM) at 16 kn in a flooding well deck, the first ships with this capability.
+Late in the war they were modified with the addition of a temporary superdeck over the well deck; this could carry vehicles, support helicopter operations, or be removed for outsized cargo.

 In December 2020 the U.S. Navy's Report to Congress on the Annual Long-Range Plan for Construction of Naval Vessels stated that it was planned that all LSDs would be placed Out of Commission in Reserve by 2027.